Skip to Main Content

 acquired-hydrocephalus-2x

-Acquired hydrocephalus occurs after birth when a tumor, injury or disease blocks the absorption of cerebrospinal fluid in the brain.
-Babies may also be born with hydrocephalus, called congenital hydrocephalus.
-Affecting one out of every 1,000 newborns, congenital hydrocephalus is caused by a brain malformation or birth defect.
+Acquired hydrocephalus occurs after a child is born, when a tumor, injury or disease blocks the absorption of cerebrospinal fluid in the brain.
+It differs from congenital hydrocephalus, which is present at birth and usually caused by a brain malformation or birth defect that occurred as the fetus was developing.

-Cerebrospinal fluid, or CSF, is a clear, colorless liquid that normally surrounds the brain and spinal cord, protecting them from injury, bringing them nutrients and taking away waste.
+Cerebrospinal fluid is a clear, colorless liquid that normally surrounds the brain and spinal cord, protecting both from injury and bringing in nutrients and removing waste.
 In a healthy person, all CSF produced by the brain is absorbed by the body.
 In hydrocephalus, the fluid fails to drain and accumulates, creating pressure on the brain.

 • The flow of CSF through the cerebrospinal system is blocked.

-• Too much CSF is being produced, a condition known as choroid plexus papilloma.
+• Too much CSF being produced, which can happen as a result of rare type of tumor known as a choroid plexus papilloma.

 Symptoms in older children may include: